roman-riazantsev/cloud-infrastructure-hw/README.md

 docker run -p 80:80 romanriazantsev/cloud-infrastructure-hw
 ```

 Site was launched at the localhost:80 .
 By clicking the button, a notification will be displayed asking you to confirm the launch of the calculation.
-After the calculation is completed, the "print result" button will appear, which, upon click, will write an array of numbers and the number of iterations of the calculation.
+After the calculation is completed, the "print result" button will appear, which, upon click, will write an array of numbers and the number of iterations.

 ### Instruction how to run Kubernetes:
 #### (You can run bash.sh to skip this part.)